Eric-Ward475/Minty-Pi-Revival/MATERIALS.md

 3D Printed Parts (As of now, these are the exact same as the ones used in the v2, credits to wermy for creating it.
                     You can print these on your own, or most public libraries have printers now.)

+Speaker: 20mm diameter 0.5W 8 Ohm (According to the v2 wiki, there is space for anything under 3.5 mm)

 **I have more, they are just on another computer.
 I will make those changes to this as soon as I can.**